Can Oil And Water Be Separated By Distillation

 Distillation is a process that separates components of a liquid mixture based on their boiling point.
 It involves heating the mixture to its boiling point, collecting the vapor that is released, and then cooling the vapor back into a liquid form.
 This process is repeated over and over until all of the desired components have been collected.
 The different components have different boiling points, so when the mixture is heated, only certain components will vaporize and can be collected.
 This makes it possible to separate out individual components from a complex mixture.

-See also Do Water Distillers Work
+See also Where Buy Distilled Water

 The first step in distillation is to heat the mixture until it reaches its boiling point.
 As the mixture is heated, some of its components will begin to vaporize and rise with the steam created.
 This vapor can then be collected in another container and cooled back down into a liquid form.
 The cooling process condenses the vapors back into liquid form and removes any impurities that may have been present in them.
 This process can be repeated several times until all of the desired components have been collected.